Schemes, Scams & ID Theft

-If you receive any emails that looks suspicious, ask for your personal information, or want you to send money anywhere in order to get "reimbursed" at a later date, you are advised to "hit delete" and not respond to the links provided.
+Never give out any account information to anyone you do not know.
+If your receive this text message or any other suspicious message, please call ICCU at (989)773-5927 before responding.f you receive any emails, text messages, or phone calls that look suspicious, ask for your personal information, or want you to send money anywhere in order to get "reimbursed" at a later date, you are advised to "hit delete" and not respond to the links provided.
 Please know that you will never receive an email from your credit union regarding potential fraudulent ATM/Debit transactions -- your credit union will CALL YOU by telephone, if there is an issue.

 An example of a scam email could begin with, "To protect your account, we monitor your ATM/Debit card transactions for potentially fraudulent activity.
 The company your credit union works has subscribed to this monitoring service."
 It then lists transacations, countries and amounts, and asks the consumer to click on the links provided.